Collision Insurance Explained: What It Covers, Costs & When You Need It

 Compare Quotes: Shop around every 6–12 months, as rates vary significantly between insurers.
 Understanding what affects your car insurance rates can also help you identify other levers to reduce costs.

 Consider Your Driving Record: Drivers with clean records may benefit from higher deductibles.
-Those with recent accidents should maintain lower deductibles — an at-fault claim can already raise your full coverage premium by an average of 49%, so avoiding large out-of-pocket costs on top of that is important.
+Those with recent accidents should maintain lower deductibles — an at-fault claim can raise your premium by 40–53% on average, so avoiding large out-of-pocket costs on top of that is important.
+Also review how parking lot accidents are handled, as these are among the most common collision scenarios.
 Learn more through our guide to understanding car insurance deductibles.

 Frequently Asked Questions